up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-with-the-was-110.md

 === "X-ONU-SFPP"

-    The X-ONU-SFPP requires a two step process and is more prone to failure and bricking.
+    The X-ONU-SFPP 8311 community firmware installation requires a two-step process and is more prone to failure and bricking.

     !!! warning "This process is not thoroughly documented and can lead to a bricked device"